-If you want a fulfilling, successful career, look no further than heating, ventilation and air conditioning.
-HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you are interested in starting a new, successful career, check out a career in heating, ventilation and air conditioning.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

 You can join this rewarding industry by becoming an HVAC technician.
-Find out about what they do, how to become one and about how much you can expect to make.
+Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.

 What Does It Mean to Be an HVAC Technician?

 A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
 Most work with both homeowners and business owners.
-And, most important, you’ll learn a great deal about:
+And, most important, you’ll be knowledgeable about:

-A few become HVAC-R technicians, and they are further trained to provide refrigeration.
+Some apprentices even become HVAC-R technicians, and they are further trained to provide refrigeration.

 Is There a Shortage of HVAC Technicians?